 Total time: roughly 14 months.
 Total interest paid: roughly $1,050.

-The avalanche saves the most money because you are eliminating the most expensive debt first.
-Every dollar that stops accruing 27.99% interest is a dollar that effectively earns you a 27.99% return.
+The avalanche saves the most money because you eliminate the most expensive debt first.
+Every dollar that stops accruing 27.99% interest is a dollar that effectively earns a 27.99% return.
 No investment can match that.

-Best for: People who are motivated by math and logic.
+Best for: People motivated by math and logic.
 If knowing you are taking the optimal path keeps you going, this is your method.

 The downside: If your highest-rate card also has the biggest balance, you might not see a card paid off for many months.
 That lack of early wins discourages some people.